Castrosteven/vs-code-aws-sam-snippets/README.md

 *These snippets are a direct copy paste of the AWS SAM Template Documentation for easy boiler plate.
 Custom Snippets will come in future updates.*
 [Link to AWS SAM Template Anatomy Definition ](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-specification-template-anatomy.html)
 ______________

-Simply create a template.yaml file, and in it use the following

 ___
 | Template Starter | Description                                                                |
 | ---------------- | -------------------------------------------------------------------------- |